olonsoft/Switch-Controller-UPS/README.md

 # Switch-Controller-UPS
-Modification of firmware of STC 15W401AS of a ups module to switch input at 11.8V
+Modification of firmware of STC 15W401AS of a ups module to switch to input 2 if input1 < 11.8V

 The module that is sold on ebay/aliexpress/etc accepts 2 inputs of 12V each.
 I wanted to use it as a ups to switch to battery if the main input is lost.
 But I noticed that the module switches to input 2 only if input 1 is bellow 8V.